ooni/spec/nettests/ts-023-tor.md

 ```

 - `targets` (`map[string]Targets`): measurements by target where
-the key is the `id` of the target, as described above.
+the key is the `id` of the target.

 A `Target` data structure looks like: